thkodin/MsgCypher/README.md

 This project is developed on Windows, and utilizes [`miniforge`](https://github.com/conda-forge/miniforge) ([`mamba`](https://mamba.readthedocs.io/en/latest/user_guide/mamba.html#mamba) included) to manage/install Python packages.
 If you know `conda`, `mamba` is literally the same (including the CLI), but much faster.
 In all commands related to virtual environments, `mamba` can be replaced with `conda` without any issues, so if you have conda, you don't need to install `miniforge` (though I recommend it).

 > [!WARNING]
 > The terminal used in this project is *PowerShell 7.3.9* (MS Store version, initialized with `mamba`) &ndash; if you are using another shell, some commands might not work.
-See [B. Starting From Scratch](#optional-creating-msgcypher-from-scratch) for more info.
+See [*Starting From Scratch*](#optional-creating-msgcypher-from-scratch) for more info.

 ## Table of Contents